 Back In 2006, I bought a leasehold house in Southport.
 Conveyancing and Chelsea Building Society mortgage are in place.
 I have received a letter from someone saying they have taken over the reversionary interest in the property.
 It included a ground rent demand for rent dating back to 1993.
 The conveyancing solicitor in Southport who previously acted has now retired.
 What should I do?

 The first thing you should do is contact the Land Registry to make sure that this person is indeed the registered owner of the freehold reversion.
 You do not need to incur the fees of a Southport conveyancing solicitor to do this as it can be done on-line for less than a fiver.
 You should note that regardless, even if this is the legitimate landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.

-I invested in buying a garden flat in Southport, conveyancing formalities finalised May 1999.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Corresponding properties in Southport with an extended lease are worth £170,000.
-The average or mid-range amount of ground rent is £50 levied per year.
-The lease expires on 21st October 2096
+I bought a leasehold flat in Southport, conveyancing having been completed in 2003.
+Can you please calculate a probable premium for a statutory lease extension?
+Equivalent flats in Southport with a long lease are worth £176,000.
+The average or mid-range amount of ground rent is £50 invoiced every year.
+The lease terminates on 21st October 2099

-With only 78 years left to run we estimate the premium for your lease extension to be between £7,600 and £8,800 plus legals.
+With just 80 years unexpired we estimate the price of your lease extension to span between £8,600 and £9,800 plus professional fees.

-The figure above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of detailed investigations.
-You should not use this information in tribunal or court proceedings.
-There are no doubt other issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Please do not move forward based on this information before seeking the advice of a professional.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed due diligence.
+Do not use the figures in tribunal or court proceedings.
+There may be other issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information without first seeking the advice of a professional.